 Green Flag Award Criteria

-Once you have successfully uploaded all your Green Flag application materials, you will receive email confirmation from Eco-Schools USA.
+Once you have updated your school's dashboard and successfully uploaded all your Green Flag application materials, you will receive email confirmation from Eco-Schools USA.

 >> Download a Green Flag Award checklist.
 This checklist will help you track your school's progress through the Eco-Schools USA program and confirm that you are meeting criteria to apply for a Green Flag Award.